 - Your stored default, written to

-hosts.yml in the config directory when you sign in.
+hosts.yml in the config directory when you sign in and updated by use workspace.

-If neither yields a workspace, the command fails with exit code 2.
+If none of these yields a workspace, the command fails with exit code 2.